China says ready to deal with any fallout from U.S. trade row

-The United States would be making a miscalculation if it is determined to contain China’s rise, ministry spokesman Gao Feng said at a regular media briefing in Beijing.
+It would be a miscalculation by the United States if its intention is to contain China’s rise, ministry spokesman Gao Feng said at a regular media briefing in Beijing.

+“If the U.S. attempts to use protectionist trade policies to contain China’s development and force China to make concessions even at the costs of companies’ interests, it has taken a miscalculated step,” Gao said.

+In the latest escalations in the widening trade row, the U.S. said this week it had banned American companies from selling parts to Chinese telecom equipment maker ZTE (000063.SZ) for seven years, while China on Tuesday announced hefty anti-dumping tariffs on imports of U.S. sorghum and measures on synthetic rubber imports from the U.S., EU and Singapore on Thursday.

+“We are capable of resolving the challenges created by China-U.S. trade frictions,” said Gao.

-Responding to a question on whether China has underestimated President Donald Trump’s resolve to pursue trade measures against China, Gao said Beijing hopes Washington will not underestimate China’s resolve to fight back.
+Responding to a Reuters question, Gao said Beijing hopes Washington will not underestimate China’s resolve to fight back.

+“We will relentlessly fight back,” he said, adding that China will take any necessary measures at any time in response to the U.S. move against ZTE.

 Most analysts believe the two sides will eventually reach a compromise and avoid a full-blown trade war.
 But so far, China and the U.S. have held no formal trade talks, Gao said.